mhashim6/blog/content/posts/self-review/react-prop-injection.md

 ```
 Let's get `React.isValidElement(child)` out of the way, it's just for handling stuff like raw strings and it's there for sanity.

-What `inject` does is quite simple: It takes some children _(the post will get me into much trouble)_ and dynamically injects the provided prop in each one of them before rendering them.
-And this is done by cloning the child _(Goodness 🤦🏻‍♂️)_ and injecting the new props.
+What `inject` does is quite simple: It takes some `children` _(this post will get me into much trouble)_ and dynamically injects the provided prop in each one of them before rendering them.
+And this is done by cloning the `child` _(Goodness 🤦🏻‍♂️)_ and injecting the new props.

 I know you're probably thinking now _"Oh but this must be quite inefficient!"_.
 You're right to think so, but it's actually not correct.
 I'll tap on that later below, but first let's see how will this improve our code
 ``` jsx